gosang/gosang.github.io/content/posts/design-architectures/modular-monolith-architecture.md

 # Conclusion

-Modular Monolithic Architecture offers a pragmatic approach for organizations seeking a balance between the simplicity of monoliths and the scalability of microservices.
+Modular Monolith Architecture offers a pragmatic approach for organizations seeking a balance between the simplicity of monoliths and the scalability of microservices.
 By understanding its key concepts, advantages, disadvantages, and best practices, developers can make informed decisions when choosing the right architecture for their projects.

 # References: